 Reviewed by Mike G

-While the more recent work of many in this school has outgrown the minimalist tag, it’s still useful in understanding the basics of their style - repetitive, additive, cyclic music which sometimes uses unusual tunings.
-Also uniting most of these composers - including Riley's close contemporary La Monte Young - was their hugely influential discovery in the early 60's of the melodically rich music of North India, at first through the recordings of Ravi Shankar.
-This especially inspired Riley (not to mention many rock and pop musicians), whose droning pieces for organ show a clear lineage to the taboura sounds that underpin so much of the music from the Indian subcontinent.
+While the more recent work of many in the minimalist school has outgrown the minimalist tag, it’s still useful in understanding the basics of their style - repetitive, additive, cyclic music which sometimes uses unusual tunings.
+Also uniting most of these composers - including Riley's close contemporary La Monte Young - is their hugely influential discovery in the early 60's of the melodically rich music of North India, at first through the recordings of Ravi Shankar.
+This especially inspired Riley - not to mention many rock and pop musicians - whose droning pieces for organ show a clear lineage to the tambura sounds that underpin so much of the tradtiional music from the Indian subcontinent.